livingdocsIO/material-design-icons-svg/README.md

 # material-design-icons-svg

-This module downloads all icons from https://materialdesignicons.com and gives you some methods to load them in your browser (assumed you're using browserify/webpack/another commonjs module loader).
+This module contains all icons from https://materialdesignicons.com and gives you some methods to load them in your browser (assumed you're using browserify/webpack/another commonjs module loader).

 ## Installation